SilverBright/video-games-library-sinatra-project/README.md

 ## Instructions

-- Create a new account and log in
+- Register a new account and log in
 - You will be redirected to the main index page where you can see a list of video games added by other users
 - Select 'Add a game' to add a game title, and platform, then click 'submit'
 - From here, you can edit or delete your entry, add a new game, or go to the Library